DNADNL/NetScript/README.md

 	<li>You can let the default Local Package Directory as is (or change it if you need).
 Click "Next" ;</li>
 	<li>Select "Direct connection", then click "Next" ;</li>
 	<li>Select the available download site you want (for example, "http://cygwin.mirror.constant.com"), then click "Next".
 Cygwin downloads some packages... ;</li>
-	<li>Look for the "Devel" row and click on the double-arrow drawing on it to display the word "Install" instead of "Default" next to it.
+	<li>You can let the "Default" installation on every row as is (or change it if you need).
 Click "Next" ;</li>
-	<li>If a "Resolving Dependencies" window appears, tick the "Select Required Packages" box, then click "Next".
-The cygwin setup should be launched...</li>
+	<li>If a "Resolving Dependencies" window appears, verify the "Select Required Packages" box is checked, then click "Next".
+The cygwin setup should be launched and won't last too long...</li>
+	<li>At the end of the installation, you can check the "Create icon on Desktop" and/or the "Add icon to Start Menu" boxes if you want, finally click "Finish".
+Cygwin should be installed properly !</li>
 </ol>
 <strong>Thank you for using NetScript !</strong><br/>
 <em>Please give credits when you use NetScript.</em>

-<em>*** Readme Version : 20160630-2 ***</em>
+<em>*** Readme Version : 20160719-1 ***</em>